tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

   <summary>Observation 2: We can observe the performance of detection increase dramatically with the increase of the size of training dataset.
 (Also use th table in Observation 1 to draw comparision between the same nn but different size of training dataset)</summary>

 </details>

+To-Do
+- Complexity of model vs distribution of FPR and FNR
+- Size of train dataset vs distribution of FPR and FNR
+- Augmentation of train dataset vs distribution of FPR and FNR
+- Unify the format of citations

 ## Appendix